codecleveland/manifesto/README.md

 problem is finding a space there that isn’t some boring conference room in the basement of a soulless building

 #### Newsletter

 #### Podcast
+Goal: Learn more about what the Cleveland community is talking about by getting folks together for a discussion on the latest happenings and opinions in NEO.

 #### Apparel (stickers, shirts, swag)
+Goal: Establish a sense of pride to be involved in the Cleveland tech community by providing wearables and stickables that don't look like they were designed by a developer.

 ### Is this just another Cleveland tech meetup group?